Being in transition is being a traveler.

 Costa Rica is an old friend.

-All I have of Uruguay is what happened between my ears and what I got down on paper.
+All I remember of Uruguay is what went on between my left and right ears and what I got down on paper.

-Wondering what it all means is what people do on the psychiatrist’s couch.
+Wondering what this life all means is what other people do on the psychiatrist’s couch.

 Lingering on the past, while barreling into the future, is a prescription for trouble.